cjbarrows/morbles/README.md

 ## Todo

-[ ] BUG: ball shouldn't show up beyond right-most column [ ] BUG: level editor seems broken
+[ ] BUG: level editor seems broken
 [ ] should it count as success if you still have balls left / balls in play?
 [ ] unsubscribe to map editor subscriptions
-[ ] BUG: you shouldn't be able to "uncomplete" a level
-    - is this still a bug?
 [ ] BUG: the PUT player for completing a level is not updating in time for the GET (which still shows the level incomplete)
     - is this a Heroku-only bug, I forget?
 [ ] TECH DEBT: is my "cached login status" a problem if you get logged out via timeout?